McAfee Founder Accused Of Evading Taxes While Allegedly Earning Millions

 McAfee was once a prominent figure in the software sector.

-He founded McAfee, LLC, which was bought by Intel for $7.68 billion in 2010.
+He founded McAfee LLC, which Intel bought for $7.68 billion in 2010.
 The company was not cited in the indictment.

-But in recent years, he's made international headlines for other reasons: his involvement in a murder investigation in Belize, a failed presidential bid, deportation from Guatemala, and being detained in the Dominican Republic, to name a few.
+But in recent years, he's made international headlines for other reasons: his involvement in a murder investigation in Belize, a failed presidential bid, deportation from Guatemala, and his detention in the Dominican Republic, to name a few.

-In 2012, he abandoned his residence in Belize after his neighbor, Gregory Faull, was murdered.
+In 2012, he abandoned his residence in Belize after his neighbor, Gregory Faull, was killed.
 He fled to Guatemala after being made a person of interest — not a suspect — in the case and said he feared for his life.

 He reportedly was in Belize in the first place to lower his taxes.

 Eventually, his location in Guatemala was revealed through the metadata of a photo posted by Vice Magazine online.
-He was arrested for entering the country illegally and was deported back to the U.S.
+He was arrested over entering the country illegally and was deported back to the United States.

-Then, last year, a U.S. district court ordered McAfee to pay $25 million in a wrongful-death lawsuit for Faull's death, according to the Florida Record.
+Then, last year, a U.S. District Court ordered McAfee to pay $25 million in a wrongful death lawsuit in Faull's death, according to the Florida Record.

-McAfee said he would not pay and he was "never suspected of murder," in a statement he posted to Twitter last March.
+McAfee said he would not pay and he was "never suspected of murder" in a statement he posted to Twitter in March 2019.

 "I have not responded to a single one of my 37 lawsuits for the past 11 years.
 They have all been frivolous," he wrote, calling the order "the legal extortion game aimed at America's wealthy class."